adambaskerville/adambaskerville.github.io/tabs/progchem.md

 If you have any feedback from taking the course then feel free to contact me so I can continually improve it.

-To start the course click the link below to begin:
+To start the course click the link below to begin.
+Open the non-checkpoint versions of the ipynb files:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/adambaskerville/ProgrammingForChemists/blob/master/)